Peja016/Dstributed_Systems_a1/README.md

 ## Conclusion

 - All three implementations demonstrate **synchronous request-response behavior**.
-- **Sockets** offer low-level control and minimal latency.
+- **REST** provides simplicity, human-readable communication, and broad compatibility across web technologies..
-- **REST** provides simplicity and interoperability.
+- **gRPC** achieves significantly higher performance and lower latency due to its use of HTTP/2 and Protocol Buffers for binary serialization.
-- **gRPC** offers the best performance and scalability.
+- Benchmark results confirm that gRPC outperforms REST by over 6× in average response time and throughput.
-- Docker ensures reproducibility across environments.
+- Containerizing both services with Docker ensures consistent, reproducible testing environments across systems.

 ---